Protect your Android against viruses and malware with Avast One

 Spyware.
 Hackers use malicious spying software, or spyware, to gain access to browsing behavior, banking details, keystroke patterns, or other compromising personal information.
 The information gathered can then be used for identity theft or sold to third parties.

 Rootkits.
 Rootkits bury deep into a device, acquiring root access to the machine.
 While not the most common form of Mac malware, rootkits have been possible on macOS ever since hackers developed the 2009 Mac-based Machiavelli malware.

 Phishing.
 While not a form of malware, phishing is a type of social engineering wherein cybercriminals impersonate a brand or close connection to trick you into revealing sensitive personal information that can be used for identity fraud or monetary theft.

 PUPs.
 Potentially Unwanted Programs usually come bundled with other software you download.
 From browser toolbars that track your internet history and show you ads to cryptomining programs that can hijack your device’s processing power, you almost never want a PUP.

 The best way to defend yourself against all of the above threats is to install strong antivirus protection.
-Avast Security for Mac is designed specifically to guard your Mac against any kind of malware hackers might throw at you.
-And with extra protection against phishing attacks, malicious links and email attachments, PUPs, and unsecured Wi-Fi networks, you’ll be safe online no matter what you’re doing or where you connect.
+Avast One is designed specifically to guard your Mac against any kind of malware hackers might throw at you.
+And with extra protection against phishing attacks, malicious links and email attachments, and PUPs, you’ll be safe online no matter what you’re doing or where you connect.

 The very first Mac virus dates back to 1982, and the history of Mac threats has continued up until today.
 As mentioned earlier, a virus is just one type of malware.
 While there have been many Apple viruses, there’s certainly been more than just viruses on Macs, including these more recent and infamous attacks: